kentlouisetonino/aggreflow/README.md

 ### Description
-> - A simple RSS aggregator application.
+> - A simple RSS aggregator backend application.
+The technologies are:
+    REST APIs, Go-Chi, Go, PostgreSQL, and Docker.
+Currently in progress,

 <br />
 <br />